m5stack/M5Unit-TOF/README.md

 ToF4M Unit communicates using the I2C protocol, providing advantages such as simplified connectivity, support for multi-master and multi-slave topologies, and high reliability.
 It can be easily integrated with existing sensor buses, effectively saving IO resources.
 The module features a standard Grove interface, ensuring reliable and stable signal transmission.
 When used with the M5Stack hardware ecosystem, it supports plug-and-play functionality, enabling rapid project development.

+### SKU:U072

+ToF HAT is a high precision laser-ranging sensor specifically designed for M5StickC.
+Integrated with VL53L0X and 940nm VCSEL emitter.
+It can provide high precision and low latency performance on object distance detection.

 ## Related Link